business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Editor's Rating: 9/10

-Azuga is our choice as the best easy-to-use fleet management solution because it has a simplified platform and service that makes it accessible for everyone.
-It takes just a few minutes to install the plug-and-play hardware and get your vehicles registered.
+Azuga is our choice as the easiest-to-use fleet management solution because of its simplified platform and service that makes it accessible to everyone.
+We found that it takes a few minutes to install the plug-and-play hardware and get your vehicles registered.
 The web-based interface is very intuitive and the features that admins and supervisors use the most are rarely more than one or two clicks away.

 We like the way that Azuga has balanced driver safety training and rewards.
 Azuga constantly monitors for “crash event predictors” when a vehicle is on the road.
 The smart dashcam records and sends each incident to the dashboard for later review.
-It constantly scores each driver for safety, and you can choose to be alerted to unsafe driving events in real time.
+It constantly scores each driver for safety, and you can choose to be alerted about unsafe driving events in real time.
 Azuga has created a set of videos that train drivers on how to drive better and the platform chooses the videos most likely to be the most significant help to an individual driver.
-You can also reward your most responsible drivers with vouchers from online stores.
+We also like how it gamifies safety and allows you to reward your most responsible drivers with vouchers from online stores directly from within the platform.

 Diagnostic trouble code monitoring alerts you to emerging technical issues.
-It’s easy to schedule regular maintenance for each vehicle as well as look into an individual vehicle’s service history.
-In addition, there’s a growing app store on the platform with 47 native integrations with partners like Salesforce, various advanced routing and scheduling services, fuel card providers and fleet maintenance management services.
+It’s easy to schedule regular vehicle maintenance as well as look into an individual vehicle’s service history.
+In addition, there’s a growing app store on the platform with 48 native integrations with partners like Salesforce, various advanced routing and scheduling services, fuel card providers and fleet maintenance management services.
 Customer support is available 24/7.

 ClearPathGPS: Best GPS Fleet Management Service for Affordability